 All of sudden, my child turns toward me, and breaks out the pack..
 Heading for the goal with the ball?
 No, trotting over to his beaming mother, who is following his beeline to her with the video camera.

 My Son, putting his pudgy little hands on his hips, and rolling his eyes: “Mom, this is ridiculous.
 We need another ball, NO ONE is sharing.”

-Two weeks later, I show up at the Montessori school to pick up my children, and my eldest and his two soccer peers are on their hands and knees inside a large wood barrel designed for the kids to crawl through.
-The headmistress struts up to me, explains that during recess she heard girls squealing like pigs caught in the fence.
-She turned her head in the direction of the ruckus, so see three amigos had opened their pants, and were urinating into the open barrel of the play equipment.
+Two weeks later, I arrive at the Montessori school to pick up my children, and my eldest and his two soccer peers are on their hands and knees inside a large wood barrel designed for the kids to crawl through.
+The headmistress struts up to me and I know I am in trouble.
+She explains that during recess, she heard girls squealing like pigs caught in an electric fence.
+When she investigated the source of the ruckus, she sees the three amigos had opened their pants, and were urinating into the open barrel of the play equipment.
 In front of EVERYONE at recess.
-Of course they were.

 My mind quickly flashes to a passing comment my husband had made.
-He and the other dads supervised soccer practice earlier this week, and when the kids had to pee, they thought it was stupid to hike all the way back to the YMCA building.
+He and the other dads supervised soccer practice earlier this week.
+When the kids had to pee, the husbands thought it was stupid to hike all the way back to the YMCA building.
 So he and the other dads shuffled the boys to the tree-lined edge of the soccer field, and “taught” the boys to pee outside.
-A common practice within boys sports to which I was not privy.
+This is apparently a rite of passage to which I was not privy.
 In my mind, I spike a football and dance in the parent-end zone – “This is not my fault!”

 When I arrived home with my child, who luckily had avoided being labeled a pervert, I got the trademark “What did I do that was wrong?” look on my spouse’s face when I relayed the day’s events.